2018 Massachusetts ballot measures: Question 1

 On October 23, 2018, The Boston Globe editorial board endorsed a 'no' vote on Question 1, saying the nursing staff ratio is wrong for Massachusetts.
 On October 26, the Boston Herald also advocated for a 'no' vote.
 Governor of Massachusetts Charlie Baker said he would vote 'no', while Mayor of Boston Marty Walsh said he would vote 'yes'.
 A "yes" vote was also advocated by United States Senator for Vermont Bernie Sanders.

 Question 3

 A 'yes' vote on Question 3 has been "wholeheartedly" endorsed by The Boston Globe in an October 17, 2018, editorial.
-Actress and LGBT advocate Laverne Cox also advocated for a 'yes' vote.
+Actress and LGBTQ advocate Laverne Cox also advocated for a 'yes' vote.

 Measures not on the ballot

 Removed question

 A measure titled "Income Tax for Education and Transportation Amendment", which sought to create a four percent tax on incomes that exceed $1 million, to be used for education and transportation purposes, was removed after the Massachusetts Supreme Judicial Court ruled in June 2018 that the measure had been incorrectly certified by the Massachusetts Attorney General.
 A similar question was successfully placed on the ballot in 2022, which passed.